saworbit/SPACE/DEDUP_IMPLEMENTATION.md

    - Each segment tracks `ref_count` (currently not enforced)
    - Preparation for garbage collection (Phase 3)
    - Capsules track `deduped_bytes` for monitoring
+5. **Zero-Copy Compression Fast-Path**
+   - Compression returns `Cow<[u8]>`, borrowing the original slice when compression is skipped
+   - Hashing, dedup lookups, and optional encryption operate directly on the borrowed buffer
+   - Only segments that actually compress or encrypt allocate new `Vec<u8>`

 ## Files Modified